yingtaoluo/Spatial-Temporal-Attention-Network-for-POI-Recommendation/README.md

 Oral speech at the conference is coming soon!
 The 8min speech explains in more details and with more figures.

 Author Reply:
 Thank you for your interest in our work!
 I want to apologize for uploading the wrong files.
-Please use the new .py files in this repository if you downloaded the wrong files (before March 18 2021).
+Please use the new .py files in this repository if you downloaded the old files.
 (Sorry!)

 The running speed of STAN is extremely low.
 (We have a huge memory of the location matrix and a long sequence to learn) Try a proportion of users to test the performance.
 Increase the embed_dim accordingly if using more users.